adiaholic/gsoc2020/README.md

 ### Welcome to my GSoC 2020 project page.

 XMPP protocols are the base protocols for instant messaging and presence.
+It stands for eXtensible Messaging and Presence Protocol.
 Applications using XMPP make use of either of the three transports: TCP, Bidirectional-streams Over Synchronous(BOSH) and websocket transport.
 Smack already has support for TCP and BOSH based connections.
 And my job was to add websocket support to Smack.

 ## XEP-0156: Discovering Alternative XMPP Connection Methods

-The XEP mentions two lookup processes, out of which we use the HTTP Web-host Metadata lookup.
+The XEP mentions two lookup processes, out of which we use the HTTP Web-host Metadata lookup for fetching websocket endpoints.
 Conceptually, the host-meta lookup process used for the Websocket binding is analogous to the DNS SRV lookup process used for the TCP binding.

 ### The process can be divided into two steps: